+Winter Quarter, 2018

-Summer Quarter, 2017 GEOL 20.64z online
+GEOL 20.63z and .65z online sections

 Hi and welcome to Oceanography.
 I am looking forward to joining you on a voyage of discovery of your home the water world.
 Please think of my role more as a guide on a an alien planet rather than as a "teacher."
 Please also feel free to contact me if there is anything I can do to help you achieve success in the class.